tarangmehrotra36/Getting-and-Cleaning-Data/Codebook.md

 For each record in the dataset it is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
 - Its activity label.
-- An identifier of the subject who carried out the experiment.

 Citation Request
 -----------------------